rafaelbeckel/test-c-rust-wasm/README.md

 To build the project, just call `./build_both.sh`.
 You need llvm, clang, and Rust nightly.

-To see it working in your browser, use your prefered local server:
+To see it working in your browser, use your preferred local server:

 ```bash
 npm install -g serve